A general framework for penalized mixed-effects multitask learning with applications on DNA methylation surrogate biomarkers creation: Introduction

 A Multivariate Mixed-Effects Model (MLMM) is an LMM in which multiple characteristics (response variables) are measured for the statistical units comprising the study.
 Despite being quite a long-established methodology \citep{Reinsel1984, Shah1997}, its further development has not received much attention in the recent literature.
 Relevant exceptions include the computational strategies for handling missing values proposed in \cite{Schafer2002}, and the estimation theory based on hierarchical likelihood developed in \cite{Chipperfield2012}.
 On this account, to the best of our knowledge, a unified approach for penalized MLMM estimation is still missing in the literature and it could thus be a relevant contribution to the statistics and machine learning fields.

-Motivated by the problem of creating a DNAm biomarker for hypertension and hyperlipidemia from a multi-center study, we propose in this article a general framework for high-dimensional multitask learning with random effects.
-Leveraging from the algorithm developed in \cite{Rohart2014} for the univariate response case, the learning mechanism is effectively constructed to accommodate custom penalty types, building upon existing routines developed for regression with fixed-effects only.
+Motivated by the problem of creating a DNAm biomarker for hypertension and hyperlipidemia from a multi-center study, we propose in this article a general framework for high-dimensional multitask learning with random-effects.
+Leveraging from the algorithm introduced in \cite{Rohart2014} for the univariate response case, the estimation mechanism is effectively constructed to accommodate custom penalty types, building upon existing routines developed for regression with fixed-effects only.

 The remainder of the paper is structured as follows.
 Section \ref{sec:EPIC_data} describes the EPIC Italy dataset, which gave the motivation for the development of the methodology proposed in this manuscript.
 In Section \ref{sec:methodology} we introduce the penalized mixed-effects model for multitask learning, covering its formulation, inference and model selection.
+Section \ref{sec:sim_study} presents a simulation study on synthetic data for three different scenarios.
 Section \ref{sec:application} outlines the results of the novel method applied to the EPIC Italy data for creating DNAm surrogates for cardiovascular risk factors and comorbidities, comparing it with state-of-the-art alternatives.
-Section \ref{sec:sim_study} presents a simulation study on synthetic data for two different scenarios.
 Section \ref{sec:conclusion} concludes the paper with a discussion and directions for future research.
 The \texttt{R} package \texttt{emlmm} implementing the proposed method accompanies the article and it is freely available at \texttt{https://github.com/AndreaCappozzo/emlmm}.